myfunc/prisma-transactional/README.md

 # Prisma Transactional

-Package contains @PrismaTransactional decorator that wraps all prisma queries to a single transaction.
+Package contains @PrismaTransactional decorator that wraps all prisma queries along **the whole call stack** to a single transaction.
 In case of overlapping several transactions they will be merged.

 **Use in production at your own risk.**
 A decorator is being actively used on production environment with no issues, but I strictly recommend to wait for a stable release.